RaimkulovaNailya/P.ai/README.md

 # P.ai
-only layout
+Only layout.
-the layout called "pai" on Figma
+It called "pai" on Figma